 The benefits of giving birth in the United States

 As we've mentioned at the beginning of this article, you don't need to be a US citizen or resident to give birth in the United States.
-Regardless of your residency status, your child will have the right to US citizenship – which is one of the primary reasons why expats may choose to have their child born in the US.
+Regardless of your residency status, your child will have the right to US citizenship—with the exception of children of foreign diplomats.
+While a 2025 executive order aims to limit this right, it is not in effect due to legal challenges.
+This is one of the primary reasons why expats may choose to have their child born in the US.

 Moreover, once your child turns 21, you and your other close relatives will become eligible for permanent residence in the United States.
 US citizens can sponsor their immediate relatives to obtain family-based Green Cards – and it's a common practice for US citizens to move their entire families to the country.